 Pinrolling is a useful skill every modern gent should have in his arsenal.
 The handy technique is not only practical but also perfect for creating a fashionable and flattering appearance.
 Ideal for countless occasions, pinrolling can shorten the length of your pants while tapering them in at the hem.
 This shaping provides pants with a fresh, on-trend look while also showing off killer kicks.
 So, if you’re still just cuffing your pants, it’s time to step up your style game and learn how to pinroll like a pro.

-RELATED: The Best Jeans for Men
+RELATED: 40 Best Jeans Brands for Men

 - 1 Pinrolling vs Cuffing